astronomer/docs/astro/deployment-api-tokens.md

 ## Update or delete a Deployment API token

-If you delete a Deployment API token, make sure that no existing CI/CD pipelines are using it.
+If you delete a Deployment API token, make sure that no existing CI/CD workflows are using it.
 After it's deleted, an API token cannot be recovered.
 If you unintentionally delete an API token, create a new one and update any CI/CD workflows that used the deleted API token.

 1. In the Cloud UI, open your Workspace, then open the Deployment that the API token belongs to.